NickWoodall/HelixGen/readMe.txt

 ##!!--Pyrosetta has been muted via its init method in a lot of places which may not give error messages in the case of
 --------------------------------Training the GAN-------------------------------------

-#Fitting the dataset, you may skip this step and use the Fits_4H.csv provided
-# a few proteins in the dataset don't fit the minimum length requirements and will fail generating a warning, will take a few hours
-python HelixFit.py data/4H_dataset/models data/Fits_4H_new

-#convert fitted parameters to distance map and phi values of helical endpoints
-#prints shape of saved numpy array
-python FitTransform.py data/Fits_4H.csv data/Fits_4H_dm_phi -d

-#train GAN and save the loss plots
-python TrainGAN.py data/Fits_4H_dm_phi.npz -o FullSet -s

 #copy the trained GAN and the min max scaler to the data folder for convenience